-Family Safaris for young kids - Considerations
+Family Safaris for Young kids - Some Considerations

 Safaris can work well.
 But this needs to be approached with care.
 Imagine… you are four or five years old and 1½ hours into a game drive.
 It was really fun at first!
 And you loved seeing the elephant and the baby zebra.
 But now the ranger just keeps talking and talking.
 And you haven’t a clue what he’s saying.
 You’re hungry, and you really, really need to go to the loo!
 But Mum says you can’t because you’re looking for a pride of lions which were sighted near here … wherever here is.
 You’re bored and you want to go home NOW!